guardian/members-data-api/README.md

 ## Testing SalesForce hook

-In order to trigger the SaleForce hook in `DEV`, you have to generate a `POST` request to the SalesForce's endpoint in Members Data API.
+In order to trigger the SalesForce hook in `DEV`, you have to generate a `POST` request to the SalesForce endpoint in Members Data API.
 You can do that by executing the following command:

 `curl -X POST  https://members-data-api.thegulocal.com/salesforce-hook?secret=secret-key -H "Content-Type:application/xml" -d @salesforce-test.xml`